 are PICK-YOUR-OWN - $1.99/LB and PICKED BERRIES - $5.00/QT.
 OR $38.00/8 QT.

 FLAT.
 Harvest the Arts

-their seasons) Ohio tomatoes, Georgia peaches, zucchini squash, onions, red
+seasons) Ohio tomatoes, Georgia peaches, zucchini squash, onions, red potatoes, cucumbers, peppers.

 - strawberries, pumpkin patch- already gathered from the field

 4600 Lockbourne Road, Columbus, OH 43207.
 Phone: 614-491-0812.
 Email: